-This website is a research generation and dissemination hub for scholarly work about digitally mediated surveillance research.
-It is associated with the New Transparency Project, a multidisciplinary research project that explore how surveillance is experienced as an everyday reality.
-This reality is brought about through growing computer dependence and reliance on personal data collection and processing by a variety of institutions, and often manifest through heightened public concern about security.
-The key project members associated with this website – Colin J. Bennett, Andrew Clement, Kate Milberry, Jonathan Obar and Christopher Parsons – are exploring the digital aspects of contemporary transparencies.
+The Politics of Surveillance Project is a multidisciplinary research initiative that explores how scholar-activist collaborations can combat the surveillance apparatus.
+This project builds upon the New Transparency Project, which addresses how surveillance is experienced as an everyday reality.
+This reality is brought about through growing computer dependence and reliance on personal data collection and processing by private and public institutions, and often manifest through heightened public concern about security.

 - IXmaps.ca – ‘See where your data packets go’

 - SurveillanceRights.ca - Bringing attention to the rise of video surveillance devices in public spaces